MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 [!INCLUDE [2022_releasewave2](../includes/2022_releasewave2.md)]

 During snapshot debugging playback, the left-side code editor gutter contains a vertical visual bar to indicate which code was executed in the snapshot capture.
-The color of the gutter bar can be controlled using the new *al.snapshotDebuggerLinesHitDecoration* in the settings.json file.
-For more information, see [JSON Files](devenv-json-files.md).
+The color of the gutter bar can be controlled using the *al.snapshotDebuggerLinesHitDecoration* in the settings.json file.
+For more information, see [AL Language Extension Configuration](devenv-al-extension-configuration.md).

 ## Snapshot debugging the built-in codeunit triggers